mohammedmostafa365/AI_projects/projects/07-Smart-Traffic-Vision/readme.md

 A deep learning pipeline for classifying traffic signs using the **GTSRB (German Traffic Sign Recognition Benchmark)** dataset — 43 classes and ~39,000 training images.

-The project covers the full CNN workflow from raw image loading to transfer learning fine-tuning, with a direct comparison between a custom-built CNN and a pretrained MobileNetV2 model.
+The project covers the full CNN workflow from raw image loading to evaluation, with a custom-built CNN trained from scratch and analyzed with per-class metrics, a confusion matrix, and error analysis.

 ---